 Malibu Boats, Inc. Announces Earnings Release Date and Conference Call Information for Second Quarter Fiscal 2023 Financial Results

-LOUDON, Tenn., Jan.
-25, 2023 (GLOBE NEWSWIRE) -- Malibu Boats, Inc. MBUU announced today that it will release its second quarter fiscal 2023 financial results on Tuesday, February 7, 2023, before the market opens.
-Following the release, the company's management will host a conference call to discuss the results at 8:30 a.m.
+/EIN News/ -- LOUDON, Tenn., Jan.
+25, 2023 (GLOBE NEWSWIRE) -- Malibu Boats, Inc. (Nasdaq: MBUU) announced today that it will release its second quarter fiscal 2023 financial results on Tuesday, February 7, 2023, before the market opens.
+Following the release, the company’s management will host a conference call to discuss the results at 8:30 a.m.
 Eastern Time on the same day.

 The call will be hosted by Malibu’s Chief Executive Officer, Jack Springer, and Chief Financial Officer, Wayne Wilson.